drbap/dashboard-navigator-for-obsidian/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to this project!
+Thank you for your interest in contributing to this project.
-Your ideas and suggestions are invaluable to me.
+Your input and suggestions are always appreciated.

 **Important Note: Due to my busy schedule, I am currently not accepting pull requests.**